20 Famous Landmarks in South Carolina to Visit

 This beauty contrasts starkly with the Old Slave Mart Museum, where visitors can learn some stories of the millions of Africans bought and sold in this colonial port town.

-☂️ Visit the Charleston City Market with a tour
+☂️ Discover the Charleston City Market on a tour

 Arthur Ravenel Jr. Bridge